 What's something you've learnt about, that's surprised you on joining the Deloitte team?

 I had heard about Deloitte’s ‘Global Network’ before joining the firm, but I didn’t really know what the benefit of being a part of a global firm meant for me apart from having the opportunity to do a secondment overseas later on in my career (which is very cool!).

-I definitely didn’t expect that working on engagements I would be reaching out to other Deloitte offices worldwide to gather ideas of best practice, that we could then implement for our clients here in Brisbane.
-It’s amazing to be able to have such a massive network of people to drawn on for ideas and information, and to be able to give our clients world class advice.
+I definitely didn’t expect that working on engagements I would be reaching out to other Deloitte offices worldwide to gather ideas of best practices, that we could then implement for our clients here in Brisbane.
+It’s amazing to be able to have such a massive network of people to draw on for ideas and information, and to be able to give our clients world-class advice.

 It also means for us that there is no limit to how much you can learn at Deloitte as there are so many people to learn from and such a diversity of ideas.

-What tips can you share to prospective graduates who going through the applicaiton or recruitment process with us?
+What tips can you share with prospective graduates who are going through the application or recruitment process with us?

 Sure, these are my top 4 tips for navigating the recruitment process: